-Vision and d Strategy Development Plan is the land use planning policy expression of the Community Plan vision for North e.
-It aims to increase sustainable growth and regeneration, and to improve places.
-Objectives Impact Justification for predicted impact Land Use ✓ The clearly expressed high level aims in the Plan vision are aligned with the high level objective HLO1 To achieve balanced, sustainable land use And consistent, through the application of the stated Plan Policies, with the following sub objectives SO1 To regenerate derelict, vacant and contaminated land and to bring back to commercial, residential and recreational use SO2 To improve quality, accessibility and biodiversity of open spaces To create vibrant, attractive and functional woodland environments SO6 To overcome land access constraints and promote more sustainable forms of transport To ensure future supply of quality land To increase development on brownfield sites SO9 To integrate land use with transportation and other infrastructure requirements SO10 To identify and promote land use development opportunities SO11 To promote more environmentally friendly patterns of development and land uses SO12 To protect valued environmental resources SO13 To protect landscape setting creating a defendable urban edge Ecology Aquatic Environment Geology and Soils Waste and Resources Energy Landscape and Visual Cultural Heritage Air Quality and Noise Communities Impacts considered on a policy and site basis in subsequent pages The vision of the Local development Plan is considered to have a likely significant positive impact on the high Summary Mitigation level and SEA objective of sustainable land use and a range of sub-objectives related to sustainable land use, the re-use of brownfield land, integration with transport and environmental protection and enhancement.
+Vision and Strategy

+The Local Development Pla sustainable growth and reg use planning policy expression of the Community Plan vision for North Lanarkshire.
+It aims to increase Ind to improve places.
+Objectives Impact Justification for predicted impact Land Use V The clearly expressed high level aims in the Plan vision are aligned with the high-level objective HLO1 To achieve balanced, sustainable land use And consistent, through the application of the stated Plan Policies, with the following sub objectives SO1 To regenerate derelict, vacant and contaminated land and to bring back to commercial, residential and recreational use SO2 To improve quality, accessibility and biodiversity of open spaces SO4 To create vibrant, attractive and functional woodland environments SO6 To overcome land access constraints and promote more sustainable forms of transport SO7 To ensure future supply of quality land SO8 To increase development on brownfield sites SO9 To integrate land use with transportation and other infrastructure requirements SO10 To identify and promote land use development opportunities SO11 To promote more environmental resources SO12 To protect valued environmental resources SO13 To protect landscape setting creating a defendable urban edge Ecology Aquatic Environment Geology and Soils Waste and Resources Energy Landscape and Visual Cultural Heritage √ Impacts considered on a policy and site basis in subsequent pages Air Quality and Noise Communities Summary The vision of the Local Development Plan is considered to have a likely significant positive impact on the high level and SEA objective of sustainable land use and a range of sub-objectives related to sustainable land use, the re-use of brownfield land, integration with transport and environmental protection and enhancement.
 As the articulation of the Vision is expressed in the form of the Policies it will implement, the effects of the Policies are considered separately in relation to the SEA topic objectives.
-None required.
+Mitigation None required.